-Reflective Conversation Training (in-person)
+Reflective Conversation Training (virtual)

-During this in-person facilitation training, participants will:
+During our virtual facilitation training, participants will:

 - learn about facilitation and reflective conversation